- CLASS: Mammalia

-The San Diego Zoo was the first to exhibit Sichuan takins in North America when we received a gift from China of two females in 1987 and the arrival of a male the following year.
+The San Diego Zoo was the first to care for Sichuan takins in North America when we received a gift from China of two females in 1987 and the arrival of a male the following year.
 The first Sichuan takin born outside of China was born here in 1989.
-In addition to Sichuan takins, the Zoo also had a breeding herd of Mishmi takins for many years, and the first Mishmi takin born in the New World was born here in 1993.
+In addition to Sichuan takins, the Zoo also had a breeding herd of Mishmi takins for many years, and the first Mishmi takin born in the Americas was born here in 1993.
 Most takins now living at other zoos in North America came from San Diego.

 Like the giant panda, the Sichuan takin is considered a national treasure in China and has the highest level of legal protection there.
-India, Bhutan, and China all have laws prohibiting takin hunting, but despite their size and defenses, local people hunt takins regularly for their meat, both within and outside protected areas.
+India, Bhutan, and China all have laws prohibiting takin hunting, but despite their size and defenses, some people hunt takins regularly for their meat, both within and outside protected areas.
 In fact, human hunters cause most takin deaths.
 Such poaching is hard to control.
 Many people are unaware of the conservation laws that are in place to protect these takins, and in many of these remote areas, there is no enforcement of the laws.
 Overhunting has resulted in the disappearance of takins in some areas of their range, and recovery is slow.

 But the main cause for their declining numbers is the loss of their habitat.
 Farming, mining, pasture burning, cane and bamboo cutting, and road construction have destroyed large areas of takin habitat.
 As human populations grow, they encroach on areas occupied by takins.
 Sometime these activities also fragment the remaining habitat, disrupting migration routes and dividing takin herds.
 Domestic livestock trample vegetation, compete for food, and transmit diseases to takins.